 - Does what you publish sound like something you would say in real life?

 Today’s life coaches are building profitable businesses entirely online, and you can too.
 It requires presence, a willingness to be visible, and consistent effort.
 One of the most common mistakes we see new coaches make is to set themselves up across every conceivable social media platform.
 In an effort to build an audience, you can easily end up spreading yourself too thin.

 If you're using social media, consider posting several times a week at minimum.
 Some coaches post several times every day!
 If you try to do this across seven different channels, you’ll end up spending all your waking hours creating new content.

 Think carefully about what you can maintain over the long haul.
 If that’s just one platform, perfect.
-Commit to doing that one thing exceptionally well, and you’re likely to see better results than someone who single-handedly attempts to maintain an active YouTube channel, blog, Facebook page, Instagram account, and weekly podcast.
+Commit to doing that one thing exceptionally well, and you’re likely to see better results than someone who single-handedly attempts to maintain an active YouTube channel, blog posts, Facebook page, Instagram account, and weekly podcast.

 TIP: Never underestimate the power of your email list

-With so much emphasis on social media, a lot of coaches are skipping out on email lists entirely.
+With so much emphasis on social media, a lot of life coaches are skipping out on email lists entirely.
 While this might be a viable approach for you, we encourage you to have a clear philosophy about what that might mean for your business in the future.